 Gina Moseley returned home after a one-of-a-kind adventure.
 Her journey was sparked by a mission: to reconstruct the climate change history of Greenland.
-To do so, she, along with her team, planned to go deep into a remote system of caves and retrieve samples from ice cores.
-Through these, she hoped to study the past and understand the present—and future—of our climate.
+To do so, she, along with her team, planned to go deep into a remote system of Greenland cave.
+Their goal?
+To retrieve samples from ice cores.
+Through these, she hoped to study the past and understand the present — and future — of our climate.

-As the lead scientist and caver with the Northeast Greenland Caves Project, Moseley brought together a diverse group of scientists in hopes of constructing this record of climate change.
-The project required extensive planning, exact execution, and complete focus from a team of scientists and cavers alike.
+As the lead scientist and caver with the Northeast Greenland Caves Project, Moseley brought together a diverse group of scientists to construct this record of climate change.
+The project required extensive planning, exact execution, and complete focus from scientists and cavers alike.

 The logistical difficulties of a project based in a remote region like this were obvious from the beginning.
-However, Moseley wasn’t daunted.
-She was confident that her team was up to the task.
+However, Moseley felt confident in her team’s abilities.

 And so it began.

 “We landed on an airstrip at the western end of the lake, inflated a boat, crossed the lake, and set up base camp on the eastern shore,” Moseley said.

 First up: hiking the team’s gear and scientific equipment to camp.

 “Sorting out how best to do the hike was like the chicken-fox-seed brain teaser puzzle,” Moseley said.
 “We had too much equipment to do the hike in one go.
 We needed to split it up and do shuttle runs.
 It worked out well in the end, with each of us covering about 20 kilometres per day.”